ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 Using the API
 -------------

-The public, ThreatConnect API is accessible at ``https://api.threatconnect.com``.
+For those with a ThreatConnect, Public Cloud API user account, the ThreatConnect API is accessible at ``https://api.threatconnect.com``.

 .. note:: If you are working with the ThreatConnect **sandbox**, the api path is: ``https://sandbox.threatconnect.com/api``.
 If you are working with a **Dedicated Cloud** or **On-Premise** instance of ThreatConnect, please contact your System Administrator for the correct API URL.